AVSystem/scala-commons/docs/GenCodec.md

 }
 ```

-In order to further reduce boilerplate, it may be worth introducing your own version of `HasGenCodec` that hase these
+In order to further reduce boilerplate, it may be worth introducing your own version of `HasGenCodec` that has these
 implicits baked in:

 ```scala